makrai/notes/thakur2104-heterog-benchm-info-retriev.md

   * for a majority of other datasets, it performs worse than the cosine-sim
 * these (nearly) identical models retrieve documents with vastly different lengths as shown in the violin plots in Table 5 and Figure 6 in the appendix
-  * cosine-similarity model to prefer shorter documents over longer ones.
-This
+  * cosine-similarity model to prefer shorter documents over longer ones
     * especially severe for TREC-COVID: a large fraction of the scientific papers (approx. 42k out of 171k) consist only of publication titles without an abstract